 Radisson Blu Edwardian, Bloomsbury Street Hotel

 Be within minutes of the British Museum and Theatreland with a stay at the Radisson Blu Edwardian, Bloomsbury Street Hotel.
-You can book a choice of nine accessible rooms, which include two spacious wheelchair-friendly rooms, two rooms fully adapted for more mobile guests, and five rooms designed for hearing-impaired visitors.
-For the ultimate relaxation, there is 24-hour room service, a variety of luxurious in-room spa treatments, plus calming colours in each bedroom.
+Book from a choice of nine accessible rooms: two spacious wheelchair-friendly rooms, two rooms fully adapted for more mobile guests, and five rooms designed for hearing-impaired visitors.
+For ultimate relaxation, the hotel offers 24-hour room service, a variety of luxurious in-room spa treatments, and calming colours in each bedroom.

 Ibis London Stratford